 Alabama’s refundable tax credit program was enacted and launched in 2013.
 Different from traditional tax credit programs, refundable tax credits have greater utility for parents of more modest incomes.
 Learn more about the program on this page, including eligibility, funding, regulations, legal history, and more.

-Alabama provides a tax credit or rebate to parents who transfer their children enrolled in or assigned to a failing public school to a non-failing public or private school.
+Alabama provides a refundable tax credit to parents who transfer their children enrolled in or assigned to a failing public school to a non-failing public or private school.

 Parents receive a tax credit worth the lesser of (1) 80 percent of the average annual state cost of attendance for a K–12 public school student during the applicable tax year or (2) their children’s actual cost of attending school.
 If the taxes owed by the parents are less than the total credit allowed, they may receive a rebate equal to the balance of the unused credit.

 Parents who transfer their child from a failing public school to a non-failing public or accredited private school are eligible.
 Parents with a child who is starting school for the first time in Alabama and zoned to attend a failing public school are also eligible.
 Alabama defines a public school as failing if it meets one or more of the following requirements: The school is labeled as persistently low-performing by the Alabama State Department of Education; the school is designated as a failing school by the state Superintendent of Education; the school does not exclusively serve a special population of students; or the school has been listed three or more times during the most recent six years in the lowest 6 percent of public K–12 schools on the state standardized assessment in reading and math.